coteditor/CotEditor/CONTRIBUTING.md

 #### Adding a new bundled syntax

 Put just your new syntax into `/CotEditor/syntaxes/` directory.
-You don't need to modify `SyntaxMap.json` file.
-It's generated automatically on the build.
+You don't need to modify `SyntaxMap.json` file because it will be automatically generated on the build.

 The license for the bundled syntaxes must be "Same as CotEditor".